All Episodes

 It's not good.

-Like this is just take them out of poverty, right?
+Like, just take them out of poverty.

-And sorry, I also mentioned that uh I forgot to mention earlier, women deal with toddlers and with the aged.
+And sorry, I also mentioned that I forgot to mention earlier, women deal with toddlers and with the aged.

 So women take care of babies and toddlers and the aged.